Dyalog/ride/docs/sample_configuration_file.md

 - `Anonymous` – the connection is secure but no certificate is provided on the client side.
 The `SSLValidation` and `Priority fields` are valid.
 - `PublicCertFile` is the fully-qualified path to, and name of, the file containing the public certificate.
 Empty by default.
 Validity depends on the value of the `Secure` field.
 - `PrivateKeyFile` is the fully-qualified path to, and name of, the file containing the private key.
 Empty by default.
 Validity depends on the value of the `Secure` field.
 - `RootCertDir` is the full path to (and name of) the directory that contains Certificate Authority root certificates.
-Empty by default (on the Microsoft Windows operating system, the RIDE uses the Microsoft certicate store).
+Empty by default (on the Microsoft Windows operating system, the Ride uses the Microsoft certicate store).
 - `Priority` is the GnuTLS priority string (for complete documentation of this, see http://www.gnutls.org/manual/gnutls.html#Priority-Strings).
 Empty by default.
 Validity depends on the value of the `Secure` field.
 - `AcceptCertDir` is the full path to (and name of) the directory that contains the public certificates of all users that are allowed to connect.
 Empty by default.